Unboxed-Software/solana-course/content/group-pointer.md

 The `uploadOffChainMetadata` function from `helpers.ts` will upload the cover image and the metadata json using the Irys SDK.
 It returns the token URI for the metadata JSON which will be stored on the mint account.

 ### 4. Create the mint
-Now that we have uploaded the collection metadata, we can call the `createGroup` function in `index.ts` created in step 2.
+Now that we have uploaded the collection metadata, we can call the `createTokenExtensionMintWithGroupPointer` function in `index.ts` created in step 2.

 First you'll need to import our new function.
 Then paste the following under the right comment section: